JinYSun/TeLLAgent/README.md

 playwright install chromium
 ```

-Two versions of TeLLAgent have been provided, one is based on [MCP](https://github.com/JinYSun/TeLLAgent/blob/main/TeLLAgent_mcp.py), the other is [without MCP](https://github.com/JinYSun/TeLLAgent/blob/main/TeLLAgent.py).
+Two versions of TeLLAgent have been provided, one is based on [MCP](https://github.com/JinYSun/TeLLAgent/blob/main/TeLLAgent_mcp.py), the other is [without MCP](https://github.com/JinYSun/TeLLAgent/blob/main/TeLLAgent.py) (This framework differs slightly from the MCP format, but this does not affect its performance).

 ## 🎬Preparation